chef/chef-web-docs/content/cookbooks.md

 {{< readfile file="content/reusable/md/infra_lang_summary.md" >}}

 Chef Infra Client runs a recipe only when instructed.
 When Chef Infra Client runs the same recipe more than once, the results will be the same system state each time.
-When a recipe is run against a system, but nothing has changed on either the system or in the recipe, Chef Infra Client will not change anything.
+When a recipe is run against a system, but nothing has changed on either the system or in the recipe, Chef Infra Client won't change anything.

 ## Components